muratk5n/thirdwave/en/README.md

 carefully hand-designed classic control laws...
-It's good because classic control theory provides strong mathematical guarantees of stability and performance, and this does not require *any* “training”.
+It's good because classic control theory provides strong mathematical guarantees of stability and performance, and this does not require *any* 'training'.
 It just works, right out of the box, assuming you get the control design right..
 Nobody has yet figured out how to apply machine learning to robotic motor control in a practical way.
 Machine learning takes far too much data, typically hundreds of thousands to millions